jon-jacky/Piety/editors/ed.md

 In the *b* and *x* commands, the buffer name parameter can be abbreviated by providing a prefix followed by a hyphen.
-For example, the command *b key-* will switch to the buffer *keyboard.py*.
+For example, the command *b key-* might switch to the buffer *keyboard.py*.
 If more than one buffer name begins with the same prefix, *ed.py* just chooses one.

-Revised March 2016
+Revised May 2016